aws-samples/amazon-ec2-nice-dcv-samples/README.md

 ## Notice

-Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed on the EC2 instance.
+Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed on EC2 instance.
 Some operating systems *are not supported* by DCV.
 Refer to [documentation site](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) for information.